 Cosmetic or discretionary: Lasik, Botox, teeth whitening.

-We chose this list because these are fairly common procedures, in which you have some discretion (where do I want to go?) and are fairly comparable (an MRI is an MRI).
+We chose this list because these are fairly common procedures, in which you have some discretion (where do I want to go?) and are fairly comparable (an MRI is, pretty much, an MRI).

 You will also find other prices here, shared by community members; our prices are flagged in orange, community members’ in blue, and those from providers are in green.